Sword and sorcery: Rise in popularity

+Clash of the Titans (1981), Excalibur (1981), Dragonslayer (1981), and Krull (1983) are characterised as sword and sorcery films by some writers, but this is disputed by Butler.
+Star Wars (1977) was influenced by sword and sorcery, and in turn influenced Legend of the Eight Samurai (1983), a Japanese sword and sorcery style film.

-After the boom of the early 1980s, sword and sorcery once again dropped out of favor, with epic fantasy largely taking its place in the fantasy genre.
+After the cinema and literary boom of the early to mid-1980s, sword and sorcery once again dropped out of favor, with epic fantasy largely taking its place in the fantasy genre.
 There was, though, another resurgence in sword and sorcery at the end of the 20th century.
 Sometimes called the "new" or "literary" sword and sorcery, this development places emphasis on literary technique, and draws from epic fantasy and other genres to broaden the genre's typical scope.
 Stories may feature the wide-ranging struggles of national or world-spanning concerns common to high fantasy, but told from the point of view of characters more common to S&S, and with the sense of adventure common to the latter.
 Writers associated with this include Steven Erikson, Joe Abercrombie, and Scott Lynch, magazines such as Black Gate and the ezines Flashing Swords (not to be confused with the Lin Carter anthologies), and Beneath Ceaseless Skies publish short fiction in the style.
-According to the literary critic Higashi Masao, of Japanese works, Guin Saga and Sorcerous Stabber Orphen were initially planned by their authors as novels that could be classified as belonging to the European sword and sorcery subgenre. but later Guin Saga volumes center too much around conspiracy, while Sorcerous Stabber Orphen is only officially published in light novel format, and its later development involved increased reliance on magic and elements of high fantasy.
+According to the literary critic Higashi Masao regarding Japanese works Guin Saga and Sorcerous Stabber Orphen, they were initially planned by their authors as novels that could be classified as belonging to the European sword and sorcery subgenre but had various major elements that distanced themselves from the typical novels in the genre.

+In the 1990s, sword and sorcery boomed in popularity in Great Britain and other parts of the world.

 Women creators and characters

-Despite the importance of C. L. Moore, Leigh Brackett, Andre Norton, and other female authors, as well as Moore's early heroine, sword and sorcery has been characterized as having a masculine bias.
-Female characters were generally distressed damsels to be rescued or protected, or otherwise served as a reward for a male hero's adventures.
-Women who had adventures of their own often did so to counter the threat of rape or to gain revenge for same.
-Marion Zimmer Bradley's Sword and Sorceress anthology series (1984 onwards) tried the reverse, encouraging female writers and protagonists.
-The stories feature skillful swordswomen and powerful sorceresses working from a variety of motives.